faiface/generics/README.md

 ## FAQ

+### Is this an officially accepted proposal?

+No!
+Enjoy it, experiment with it, and don't complain about the syntax ;).
+Eh, you can, but you know, don't overdo it.

 ### What are the advantages of this syntax?

 Most proposals propose a syntax that introduces another pair of parentheses to function declarations, like this: